 Climbing to the top of Mourne Watt is an adventure you won’t want to miss when visiting Dominica.
 To start this journey, you will go to the village of Wotton Waven, where a skilled and knowledgeable guide should accompany you as you hike.

 The tour to the summit can take about 3 to 4 hours to complete.
 On your way, you will find a Creole restaurant, Café Mon Plezi, and a French restaurant, La Petite Paradise.
-Both of these restaurants will offer you a delicious meal after a long hike.
+Both restaurants will offer you a delicious meal after a long hike.

 Waitukubuli National Trail